How To Remove Green Color From Your Hair

 2. Anti-Dandruff Shampoo And Baking Soda

 Anti-dandruff shampoos contain selenium sulfide, which can lead to discoloration of hair (5).
 Thus, it may help remove green dye from your hair.
 However, it may cause your hair to dry out.
-For best results, use the treatment once a week while also following a stringent hair care routine to bleach green hair.
+For best results, use this hair treatment once a week while also following a stringent hair care routine to bleach green hair.

 3. Baking Soda And Hydrogen Peroxide